barchart/binary-serializer-public/typescript/README.md

 currentEntity.propertyName = 'Name';
 currentEntity.propertyNumber = 321;

-// Creates a Serializer instance for the specified class with provided entity id and schema fields const serializer = new Serializer<TestEntity>(entityId, schemaFields);
+// Create a Serializer instance for the specified class with provided entity id and schema fields const serializer = new Serializer<TestEntity>(entityId, schemaFields);

 // Serialize the changes into a byte array